Bawara Dil

 Bawara Dil is an Indian Hindi-language television drama series that aired on Colors TV.
 It stars Aditya Redij and Kinjal Dhamecha, and is the remake of the Marathi TV Series Jeev Zala Yedapisa.
-It premiered on 22 February 2021 and ended on 8 October 2021; it was replaced by Thoda sa Baadal Thoda sa Paani.
+It premiered on 22 February 2021 and ended on 20 August 2021.

 Premise

 In the Sangli district, a kind-hearted but uneducated man named Shiva and a righteous, educated and simple girl named Siddhi are forced by a local politician into a marriage.